 The English had long dreamed of colonizing America, especially after Sir Francis Drake brought home Spanish treasure and dramatic tales from his raids in the Caribbean.
 Ambitions of finding gold and planting a New World colony seemed within reach when in 1606 Thomas Smythe extended overseas trade with the launch of the Virginia Company.
 But from the beginning the American enterprise was a disaster.
 Within two years, warfare with Indians and dissent among the settlers threatened to destroy Smythe’s Jamestown just as it had Raleigh’s Roanoke a generation earlier.
 To rescue the doomed colonists and restore order, the company chose a new leader, Thomas Gates.
 Nine ships left Plymouth in the summer of 1609—the largest fleet bound for the New World England had ever assembled—and it sailed into the teeth of a storm so violent that “it beat all light from Heaven.”
 The inspiration for Shakespeare’s The Tempest, the hurricane that separated the flagship from the fleet, and eventually driving it onto reefs off the coast of Bermuda—was in fact, a lucky shipwreck (all hands survived) which proved the turning point in the colony’s fortune.

-When the hundred or so English settlers sailed into the Chesapeake Bay earlier, in the spring of 1607, they unknowingly were about to encounter one of the most powerful Indian chiefdoms on the Atlantic seaboard.
+When the hundred or so English settlers sailed into the Chesapeake Bay a year earlier, in the spring of 1607, they unknowingly were about to encounter one of the most powerful Indian chiefdoms on the Atlantic seaboard.
 Powhatan, the paramount chief, or mamanatowick, ruled twenty-eight to thirty-two Algonquian-speaking groups that resided from north of the Rappahannock River to south of the James and west to the fall line.
-The Indians called their land Tsenacomoco and were very capable fn defending it.
+The Indians called their land Tsenacomoco and were very capable of defending it.